Parsa-Sedigh/microservice-grider/pamphlets/section-4.md

 We changed the urls of microservices, now we need to deploy the microservices that are using the right urls to send req to other services(microservice service).
 In other words, we need to update deployments.
-So update the deployment for evnet-bus and posts apps.
+So update the deployment for event-bus and posts apps.
 After updating both, run rollout command of kubectl to restart deployment for both deployments by running:
 ```shell
 kubectl rollout restart deployment [name of deployment]